Learn how to flock a Christmas tree super easily with snow flock! A budget friendly way to turn your Christmas decor into a winter wonderland!

 How to Flock a Christmas Tree

 The first thing you want to do is get your tree damp.
 Spritz a section with a water bottle or a hose.

-Scoop some of the SnoFlock into the sifter.
+So, how do you apply snow flock?
+First, scoop some of the SnoFlock into the sifter.

 Then sift it over your tree.
 While the flocking powder is falling, spritz it with water.
 You'll be spraying the falling flock on to the tree.